-I am a Ph.D. candidate in Economics at the University of Wisconsin-Madison.
-I am excited to join Johns Hopkins University SAIS as an Assistant Professor of International Economics in the fall of 2022.
+I am excited to join Johns Hopkins University SAIS as an Assistant Professor of International Economics in July 2022.

 My research interest lies in the determinants of the currency composition of assets and liabilities of governments, private agents, and the aggregate economy.
 I specifically focus on the role of exchange rate risk in currency choice, and the macroeconomic implications of such choices.

 Curriculum Vitae: CV